crewAIInc/crewAI/docs/how-to/LLM-Connections.md

 ## Connect CrewAI to LLMs
 !!! note "Default LLM"
     By default, crewAI uses OpenAI's GPT-4 model for language processing.
 However, you can configure your agents to use a different model or API.
 This guide will show you how to connect your agents to different LLMs.
+You can change the specific gpt model by setting the `OPENAI_MODEL_NAME` environment variable.

 CrewAI offers flexibility in connecting to various LLMs, including local models via [Ollama](https://ollama.ai) and different APIs like Azure.
 It's compatible with all [LangChain LLM](https://python.langchain.com/docs/integrations/llms/) components, enabling diverse integrations for tailored AI solutions.

 ## Ollama Integration
 Ollama is preferred for local LLM integration, offering customization and privacy benefits.
 It requires installation and configuration, including model adjustments via a Modelfile to optimize performance.